ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

 1. Install the **demo** profile.

-   The **demo** profile is intended for evaluating the broad feature set of Istio Service Mesh.
-For production clusters, the **default** profile would serve as a good starting point.
+   To explore the broad feature set of Istio Service Mesh, we will deploy the **demo** profile in this project.

+   >**NOTE:** The **default** profile serves as a good starting point for **production* clusters.
+Refer to the Istio documentation for deploying a custom profile.

    ```bash
    # Install the 'demo' profile